Virtual World Sportscar Historic Championship – 1981

 Additional requirements for points:

-• Drivers must complete 50% race distance
+- Drivers must complete 50% race distance and take the checkered flag under own power

-• Drivers must not DNF (VWSC)
+- Drivers must not DNF (VWSC)

 Driver Classes

-• Drivers may request to race in a higher driver class but must commit to that class for the entire year.
+- Drivers may request to race in a higher driver class but must commit to that class for the entire season.

-• There will be 1 ‘drop’ race for each driver over the course of the year.
+- There will be 2 ‘drop’ race for each driver over the course of the year.

 Teams (Not Applicable for MNRL)

-• Teams will be formed by 2-3 drivers.
+- Teams will be formed by 2-3 drivers.
 No substitute drivers will be allowed, however a driver may be replaced if they are unable to complete remaining races in the season.
 Only the top 2 points scoring drivers will be counted towards the team total after each event.

-• Team drivers must be of the same driver class (not necessarily driver rank).
+- Team drivers must be of the same driver class (not necessarily driver rank).
 If a driver is reclassified at any point during the season, the team may assign a new, class-appropriate driver to the team prior to the next race or arrange to have other team drivers move up in class so as not to split up the team (driver classes can not move down unless admin approved).
 Previously scored team points by any exiting driver will be retained.

-• Teams must use the same make/model car among its drivers.
+- Teams must use the same make/model car among its drivers.
 If a team changes vehicles, all drivers must change to the new vehicle.

 CUSTOM LIVERIES AND NUMBERS